Welcome to Fort Worth: The City of Cowboys and Culture

 The Dallas-Forth Worth Metroplex has been getting a lot of attention lately, but sometimes in all the big-news media hype about new developments, new companies, and big-city business and entertainment, it can be easy to overlook some of those small, local hometown favorites that truly make a place special.
 So let's not forget them!
 Here's what's REALLY great about Fort Worth!

-Events and festivals are kind of a big deal in Fort Worth.
-We’ve got a lot of Western-themed stuff, like The Herd, The Stockyards Championship Rodeo, the Fort Worth Stock Show & Rodeo, or even the Academy of Western Artists’ presentation of annual awards for Western-inspired music, literature, and cooking.
-We’ve got arts stuff, like the Main Street Arts Festival, the Van Cliburn International Piano Competition, or the Untapped Music & Beer Festival.
+Events and festivals are kind of a big deal around here.
+We’ve got a lot of Western-themed stuff, like The Herd, The Stockyards Championship Rodeo, the Fort Worth Stock Show & Rodeo, and even the Academy of Western Artists’ presentation of annual awards for Western-inspired music, literature, and cooking.
+We’ve got arts stuff, like the Main Street Arts Festival, the Van Cliburn International Piano Competition, and the Untapped Music & Beer Festival.
 And let’s not forget sports games at TCU—come football, basketball, and baseball seasons, we’re all about cheering on the Horned Frogs.

 But we’ve got lots of the little stuff, too.
 We’ve got local horse shows at the Stockyards.
 We’ve got library festivals and exhibitions of local art.
 We’ve got classes and workshops at the Fort Worth Community Arts Center.
 We’ve got nature scavenger hunts, group nature hikes, and youth bike races.
 We have sports leagues, park days, educational series at the museums, and so much more.